identify202020/did-method/did_kr_method.md

 ```

 ## Operation
-KR.identifying (CRUD) operations are provided in RESTful API format.
+KR.identifying (CRUD) operations are provided in the RESTful API format.
-DID documents are generated in the block chain by smart contract code.
+DID documents are generated in the blockchain by smart contract code.
-it checks the authority and performs signature verification within the smart contract.
+It checks the authority and performs signature verification within the smart contract.
 To prevent replay attacks, all signatures require a nonce.

 ### Create

 Two types of authoring are supported.
 You can request a DID generation through simple input data and signature values.
-The other is to create and send the entire DID Doucment directly.
+The other is to create and send the entire DID Doucument directly.
 SmartContract returns true if it has not been issued to a block chain and if the signature verification succeeds.

 ```